Vaping in Schools: A guide to the problem & solving it

 While vaping is accepted to be safer than smoking and is recommended as a tool to quit the habit all health professionals are clear.
 If you have not smoked, don’t vape and vaping is unsuitable for young people.

-Recently a 12-year-old from Belfast who was hospitalised warned against the dangers of becoming addicted to vaping.
+Last year a 12-year-old from Belfast who was hospitalised also warned against the dangers of becoming addicted to vaping.
 Sarah Griffin, an asthma sufferer, spent 4 days in a medically-induced coma in September when her lung collapsed.

 Responding to the rise in vaping within schools